Forests Commission Victoria: State Forests Department – 1907

-Forestry training – 1910
+1910

 The new Forest Act (1907) also recognised that effective management of forests required appropriately skilled staff, stipulating that no person could be appointed to a forestry position without completing a relevant course and passing a special examination, thus paving the way for the establishment of a forestry school.
 The Victorian School of Forestry (VSF) at Creswick was established in 1910 and was located at the old hospital which had been built in 1863 during the gold rush.
 The creation of VSF was one of the many recommendations of the 1901 Royal Commission and the school became the first of its kind in Australia.

-Forests Commission Victoria - 1918
+1918

 In December 1918, a comprehensive amendment to the Forests Act created the Forests Commission Victoria (FCV) with three Commissioners to lead a new independent organisation.
 The new Commission first met on 1 October 1919 and the chairman was a young Welsh Forester, Owen Jones while the first Minister was William Hutchinson.
 The key principals of the 1918 Act are thought to have been derived from the earlier 1907 legislation and include: